Yuzu koshō is a Japanese hot sauce that originated in Kyushu, Japan. It is a fermented paste made from chili peppers, yuzu citrus peel, and salt.

 Yuzu koshō (柚子胡椒) is a Japanese citrus chili paste that originated in Kyushu, in southern Japan.
-It is a paste made from chili peppers, yuzu zest (a Japanese citrus fruit), and salt, which is then fermented.
+It is a paste made from chili peppers, yuzu peel (a Japanese citrus fruit), and salt, which is then fermented.

 Table of contents